18 FAQs people ask about labelling and packaging

 At the same time, you must take into account the intellectual property rights of other businesses when you design your packaging.

-For information on the different types of intellectual property protection go to the Intellectual Property Office website.
+For information on the different types of intellectual property protection go to the Intellectual Property Office pages on the GOV.UK website.

 Yes, if you sell packaged products, you must ensure that the packaging you use meets legal requirements.